 <Default Extension="mov" ContentType="video/quicktime"/>

-The content will likely be preserved on round tripping through non-understanding applications, and because there is no requirement to serialise it into XML this extension mechanism is well-suited to binary data such as video or images.
+The content will likely be preserved on round tripping through non-understanding applications, and because there is no requirement to serialize it into XML, this extension mechanism is well-suited to binary data such as video or images.

-A second good use of a foreign part would be to embed richer metadata than supported in the Core Properties part of an OPC package (IS 29500-2) or the Custom Properties part of an OOXML document (IS 29500-1).
+A second good use of a foreign part would be to embed richer metadata than supported in the Core Properties part of an OPC package (ISO/IEC 29500-2) or the Custom Properties part of an OOXML document (ISO/IEC 29500-1).
 For example, an ONIX for Books record could be embedded in the package for a WordProcessingML document using the same approach as outlined above.
 Although the ONIX record would be in XML, applications would not be required to parse or understand the record.

 For an ONIX record in a part with name example_ONIX.xml, an appropriate location would be in a folder called "meta".
 An appropriate package relationship would be: